Andheri Mornings Pt. 1

 It was a timeless, dreamy, sirenic existence that I witnessed at least one young Parisian guy freefall into following an "introductory" night at their magnificent eco-hut in the jungle.

 While the fantasy of giving myself over to a smiley band of long-haired, scantily-clad exquisite women communally living and growing vegetables in the jungles of Southern India would have fulfilled a deep and enduring dreamscape, whatever was going on there, I lost interest the moment I discovered their deification of a dead French lady they affectionately called "Mother."
-I gained a little more interest when I heard rumours of wild, dionysian, orgiastic ceremonies, but no prospective initiatory orgy on earth could have held me there once those chants started.
+I gained a little more interest when I heard rumors of wild, dionysian, orgiastic ceremonies, but no prospective initiatory orgy on earth could have held me there once those chants started.

 I left the building like a man on fire.